 - Environmental – Environmental issues either locally or globally and their social and political factors.

 Unlike SWOT this strategy is more directly aimed at the external macro environmental factors that might be affecting the position of your business, the reasons behind growth or decline in the market and also identify new directions for the business as a whole.
 Creately has some excellent PEST analysis templates for you to get started instantly.
 Best of all you can use our PEST Analysis Tool to draw them.

-Related Reading : SWOT analysis vs GAP analysis
+Related Reading: SWOT analysis vs GAP analysis

-Advantages and Disadvantages of SWOT Analysis Vs PEST Analysis
+Comparing SWOT Analysis Vs PEST Analysis

 Working as a Team for the Benefit of a Project